MRtrix3/mrtrix3/CONTRIBUTING.md

 -  If *fixing a bug*, then the base branch should be "`master`" (just as was used when first constructing the branch in your fork).

-   Once merged, such code becomes immediately available to any user who accesses *MRtrix3* by building the code from source via the default `master` branch, whether from freshly cloning that source code or from updating their code.
-It will additionally be included in the next tag release of *MRtrix3*, including "*patch*" releases, i.e. "`3.0.x`".

 -  If *adding or altering features*, then the base branch should be "`dev`" (just as was used when first constructing the branch in your fork).

-   Once merged, such code will only be propagated to users who elect to explicitly check out the code on the "`dev`" branch when building *MRtrix3* from source, which will almost exclusively be the core development team.
-It will additionally be included in the next *minor* release of *MRtrix3*, i.e. "`3.x.0`" (*patch* releases, i.e. "`3.0.x`", do *not* include changes that have been merged onto the "`dev`" branch).

 -  If making changes to the *MRtrix3* *documentation*, then the base branch should be the same branch as was used when first constructing